Best Cash-Out Auto Refinance Loans in 2026

 Check your credit score

-Get your free credit score and compare it to what you had when you first bought your car.
+Use LendingTree Spring to get your free credit score.
+Then, compare it to what your score was when you bought your car.
 If your score has gone up, you might qualify for a lower APR than you have on your current loan.

 Compare lenders and prequalify